Supply of Goods (Implied Terms) Act 1973: Background

-Under earlier contractual theory a contract was an "empty form" that the two parties, as equal partners, could use to create such obligations and rights as they saw fit.
-Once a contract was signed, ways to get out of it were limited to whether it had been signed under duress, misrepresentation, or fraud.
+Under earlier contractual theory a contract was an "empty form" that the two parties, as equal partners, could add whatever (legally permissible) rights or obligations they saw fit to.
+Once a contract was signed, ways to get out of it were limited to proving that agreement was lacking for reason of duress, misrepresentation, or fraud.
 The general theory was freedom of contract; a contract can include almost any terms, as long as both parties agree to them.

-But in reality this doctrine was problematic.
-Firstly, while the idea that a person should be held to those terms he agrees to and signs works well with individually negotiated contracts, it does not with "standard form" contracts – printed, non-specific contracts drawn up in advance by one party, such as those used by banks.
-Such contracts can include clauses that severely restrict the rights of one party (exclusion clauses).
-Secondly, while the idea that signing a contract indicates consent worked well when there was little disparity between the parties, when the parties are a small business or individual and a major corporation, the smaller party may have to "take or leave" the contract, which can be a problem if all other corporations in the industry use similar terms.
-Although it had long been argued that "unfair" clauses should be struck down, the courts were obliged by the doctrine of freedom of contract to uphold them.
+In practice, this doctrine created problems.
+Firstly, while the idea that a person should be held to those terms he agrees to and signs works well with individually negotiated contracts, as in contracts between businesses, increasingly common "standard form" contracts – printed contracts drawn up in advance by one party, such as those used by banks, where the only options are to sign as-is or walk away.
+This seemed to be a violation of the idea that contracts should be negotiated between the parties; this is a particular problem where contract terms are standardized across an industry (that is, the customer can get no advantage by buying from a competitor).

+Moreover, form contracts may include clauses placing severe legal constraints on the non-drafting party (exclusion clauses).
+These could make it very difficult to pursue legal action even when a consumer had very clearly been wronged.
+Although it had long been argued that "unfair" clauses should be struck down, the courts were obliged by the centuries-old doctrine of freedom of contract to uphold them.

 In Karsales (Harrow) Ltd v Wallis [1956] 1 W.L.R.
 936 the courts developed the doctrine of fundamental breach; if one party had breached the contract in such a way that, if there was no exclusion clause, it would void the contract, such a contract could be set aside.
 Although a step forward, this doctrine was problematic, as pointed out by Lord Reid in Suisse Atlantique Societe d'Armament SA v NV Rotterdamsche Kolen Centrale [1967] 1 AC 361; it failed to discriminate between exclusion clauses that were the result of unequal bargaining and those that were not.
-In 1970 the England and Wales Law Commission and the Scottish Law Commission produced their First Report on Exemption Clauses, designed to reform this area of law.
-The Supply of Goods (Implied Terms) Act 1973 was partially based on that report, but it went further in some respects.
+In 1970 the England and Wales Law Commission and the Scottish Law Commission produced their First Report on Exemption Clauses, which proposed to reform this area of law.
+The Supply of Goods (Implied Terms) Act 1973 was in part based on the report, but it went further in some respects.
 It was given royal assent on 18 April 1973, and came into force a month later.